estruyf/blog-content/content/posts/2020-10-15-optimize-your-caching-approach-for-share-point-solutions-to-not-get-affected-by-others.md

 remainingStorage (in MB): 2.2087860107421875
 ```

-{{< blockquote type="Info" text="Here are only the ones logged that take the most space.
+{{< blockquote type="info" text="Here are only the ones logged that take the most space.
 When starting to search and navigating through the environment, this number goes up quickly as you can see at the end of the log, only 2MB available out of the 5MB." >}}

 ## Making your life easier